SciPost/SciPost/docs/users/guides/editorial/production/initial_production.rst

       and should be in textbf.
 No ``comma`` but rather an ``and`` before the last author.
 If multiple authors and affiliations, use ``\textsuperscript`` and positive integer labels, with a ``$\star$`` for the corresponding author.
+      If all authors are from the same institution, there is no need for superscripts (except to mark the corresponding author if desired).
       If multiple email addresses are given, reference them with ``$\dagger$, ...``.